Resources and Recommendations for Creating Land AcknowledgementsBy: The ASHE Land Acknowledgement Working Group (LAWG) (2020)

 2018 ACPA Convention (2018, February 15).
 Centering the land: The importance of acknowledging Indigenous land and lifeways. [web log comment].
 Retrieved from http://convention.myacpa.org/houston2018/centering-land-importance/

 US Department of Arts & Culture (nd).
-Honor Native land: A guide and call to acknowledgement.
+Honor Native land: A guide and call to acknowledgment.
 Retrieved from https://usdac.us/nativeland

-Many thanks to the Indigenizing ASHE Collective for this work:
+Many thanks to the ASHE Land Acknowledgement Working Group for this work:

 - Charlotte Davidson (Diné/Three Affiliated Tribes - Mandan, Hidatsa, & Arikara)